Sunny day, with ladyslippers: Rockingham Recreational Trail

 If you enjoyed this post, I hope you’ll consider supporting the Granite State Walker blog.
 Thank you!

 When the Forest Society announced its challenge last year, offering a patch for anyone visiting 33 specified Forest Society properties, I jumped on board immediately.
-Since then, I’ve had great fun discovering some new trails.
-Others are already familiar – Mt.
-Monadnock’s trails, for example.
+Since then, I’ve had fun discovering some new trails.
+Others, like those on Mount Monadnock, are already familiar.
+The Forest Society has a reservation on the mountain that blends seamlessly with Monadnock State Park.

 Gap from Halfway House_Monadnock

 The view south from Mt.
-Monadnock’s Halfway House clearing
+Monadnock’s Halfway House clearing.
+Photos by Ellen Kolb.

 Old Toll Road, Spring

 I looked up to the summit and saw no hikers.
-That’s unusual, as local hikers will attest.
-Normally the summit seen from that distance looks like an anthill.
+That’s unusual.
+Normally, the summit seen from that distance looks like an anthill.

 DSCF1650 - Copy